J.E.B. v. Alabama ex rel. T.B.

 J. E. B. v.
 Alabama ex rel.
-T. B., 511 U.S. 127 (1994), was a landmark decision of the Supreme Court of the United States holding that peremptory challenges based solely on a prospective juror's sex are unconstitutional.
+T. B., 511 U.S. 127 (1994), is a landmark decision of the Supreme Court of the United States holding that peremptory challenges based solely on a prospective juror's sex are unconstitutional.
 J.E.B. extended the court's existing precedent in Batson v.
 Kentucky (1986), which found race-based peremptory challenges in criminal trials unconstitutional, and Edmonson v.
 Leesville Concrete Company (1991), which extended that principle to civil trials.
 As in Batson, the court found that sex-based challenges violate the Equal Protection Clause.

 Background

 On behalf of T.B., the mother of a minor child, the state sued J.E.B. for child support in Jackson County, Alabama.
 During jury selection, challenges intentionally targeted male potential jurors resulting in an all-female jury.

 Decision

 The majority opinion was written by Justice Blackmun.
 Justice O'Connor wrote a concurring opinion, and Justice Kennedy separately concurred in the judgment.
 Chief Justice Rehnquist filed a separate dissenting opinion.
 Justice Scalia also filed a dissenting opinion, which was joined by Chief Justice Rehnquist and Justice Thomas.